hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

 >
 >
 > **Set** <br> A set is very similar to the array, but ...
-> - ... a set cannot contain the same value twice.
+> - ... all entries needs to be unique
 > - ... there is no order in a set, it's like if you add a marble to a bag of marbles, you know what you added but you don't know how they got mixed up.
 So if you convert your set to an array, and try to get the value at index 0, you probably won't get the first element you previously added.
 >
 > **Map**<br> A map is like a dictionary in other languages.
 A map contains a list of pair of keys and an associated value.
 To obtain a value you must therefore give the correct key, there is no order in a map.